vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 ### Container VM Limit <a id="container-limit"></a>

 To prevent a VCH from using too many resources, you can set a limit on the number of container VMs that the VCH can host.
 You might need to set this limit to prevent a VCH from exhausting the pool of available IP addresses, especially if multiple VCHs share a subnet for container networks.
 The limit applies to all container VMs that are deployed to the VCH, not just to running container VMs.
+When the limit is reached, attempts to deploy more container VMs to the VCH fail with an error message, until the appropriate number of container VMs has been deleted.
+If a user deploys a number of container VMs concurrently, the first container VMs to start will deploy successfully, until the limit is reached.
+The remaining container VMs will not start until other container VMs have been deleted.

 **NOTE**: This option is available in vSphere Integrated Containers 1.5.2 and later.